elenadiaconescu/frontend/README.md

 # Elena Diaconescu

-A nice project where can be found a brief descrition about my career and what motivates me
+A nice project where can be found a brief description about my career and what motivates me

 ---
 ## Requirements